sebastiancarlos/beachpatrol/README.md

 API to move to an existing tab, open a new one, or use a headless tab instead.

 If you don't want to go back to the CLI to automate your browser, you can install the `beachpatrol-browser-extension`.
-It's UI allows you to select a command and call it with arguments.
+Its UI allows you to select a command and call it with arguments.
 It will call `beachmsg` itself through the web extension's Native Messaging feature.
 Also, the UI will highlight commands which are meant to run on the current URL.